How To Raise Chickens for Meat - Tips & Pictures

-- Make sure each chick has a minimum of 3/4 square foot for each chick.
+- Make sure each chick has a minimum of 1 square foot per chick (more is better).

-- The floor of the brooder should be covered with about 4 inches of litter (such as wood shavings or newspaper).
+- The floor of the brooder should be covered with about 4 inches of litter (such as wood shavings).

-- A heat lamp should be placed above the brooder.
-For the first week the brooder needs to be 95 degrees (a thermometer is helpful).
-Then every week reduce the degrees by five degrees until it reaches 70 degrees.
+- For the first week the brooder needs to be 95 degrees in the warmest part (a thermometer is helpful), with some cooler spots where the chicks can hang out.
+Every week reduce the degrees by five degrees until it reaches 70 degrees.